JonBetts/ssplus-wiki/Running-an-agency-fee-in-after-the-from-date.md

 VALUES (agency_fees_id_seq.nextval, :feeTypeId, 'PERCENTAGE', 0.17, TRUNC(SYSDATE), 1);
 ```

-* Update the url below to relate to the new fee
 ``` sql
 -- Get the agency fee to trigger the run below
 SELECT *